Theoretical guarantees for the advantage of GNNs over NNs in generalizing bandlimited functions on Euclidean cubes: Abstract

 \section{Abstract}

-Graph Neural Network (GNN) with its ability to integrate graph information has been widely used for data analyses.
-However, the expressive power of GNN has only been studied for graph-level tasks but not for node-level tasks, such as node classification, where one tries to interpolate missing nodal labels from the observed ones.
-In this paper, we study the expressive power of GNN for the said classification task, which is in essence a function interpolation problem.
-Explicitly, we derive the number of weights and layers needed for a GNN to interpolate a band-limited function in $\mathbb{R}^d$.
-Our result shows that, the number of weights needed to $\epsilon$-approximate a bandlimited function using the GNN architecture is much fewer than the best known one using a fully connected neural network (NN) - in particular, one only needs $O((\log \epsilon^{-1})^{d})$ weights using a GNN trained by $O((\log \epsilon^{-1})^{d})$ samples to $\epsilon$-approximate a discretized bandlimited signal in $\mathbb{R}^d$.
-The result is obtained by drawing a connection between the GNN structure and the classical sampling theorems, making our work the first attempt in this direction.
+Graph Neural Networks (GNNs) have emerged as formidable resources for processing graph-based information across diverse applications.
+While the expressive power of GNNs has traditionally been examined in the context of graph-level tasks, their potential for node-level tasks, such as node classification, where the goal is to interpolate missing node labels from the observed ones, remains relatively unexplored.
+In this study, we investigate the proficiency of GNNs for such classifications, which can also be cast as a function interpolation problem.
+Explicitly, we focus on ascertaining the optimal configuration of weights and layers required for a GNN to successfully interpolate a band-limited function over Euclidean cubes.
+Our findings highlight a pronounced efficiency in utilizing GNNs to generalize a bandlimited function within an $\varepsilon$-error margin.
+Remarkably, achieving this task necessitates only $O_d((\log\varepsilon^{-1})^d)$ weights and $O_d((\log\varepsilon^{-1})^d)$ training samples.
+We explore how this criterion stacks up against the explicit constructions of currently available Neural Networks (NNs) designed for similar tasks.
+Significantly, our result is obtained by drawing an innovative connection between the GNN structures and classical sampling theorems.
+In essence, our pioneering work marks a meaningful contribution to the research domain, advancing our understanding of the practical GNN applications.